lesbiannix/lpkg/docs/METADATA_PIPELINE.md

 ## Using jhalfs manifests

 The maintained `wget-list`/`md5sums` files hosted by jhalfs provide canonical source URLs and hashes.
-The helper modules `src/wget_list.rs` and `src/md5_utils.rs` download these lists for the multilib LFS book.
-The harvester currently consumes the wget-list as a fallback; integrating the `md5sums` file will let us emit `source.checksums` automatically.
+The `metadata_indexer refresh` command keeps these manifests cached under `ai/metadata/cache/`.
+Harvesting consumes the cached copies to populate URLs and MD5 checksums.

 Planned enhancements (see `ai/notes.md` and `ai/bugs.json#metadata-harvest-no-source-urls`):

 1. Abstract list fetching so BLFS/GLFS variants can reuse the logic.
 2. Normalise the match criteria for package + version (handling pass stages, suffixes, etc.).
-3. Populate checksum entries alongside URLs.

 ## Manual review checklist